The Complete Guide To Hiking Seealpsee And Ascher Restaurant In Wasserauen

 I also felt very cold because the water was glacial.
 Luckily, I had the foresight to do 10 minutes of exercise to warm up my core.

 After the swim, we continued around the lake and stopped by a little farmhouse that served fresh milk and yogurt, made from the cows we had seen chilling about.
-Alpine milk.
-I’ve never tasted milk and yogurt so fresh.
+I’ve never tasted milk and yogurt so fresh as alpine milk.

 Maybe it was the air, the view, or perhaps the cow itself.
-Whatever it was, it was an amazing treat.
-I finished it so fast, I forgot to take a photo.
+Whatever it was, it was an amazing treat and gone before I knew it.

 Or this dog, who came out of nowhere just as I pressed the shutter.